urbanjost/M_intrinsics/md/SPREAD.md

 ### **Options**

 - **source**
-  : a scalar or array of any type and a rank less than fifteen.
+  : the input data to duplicate

 - **dim**
   : The additional dimension value in the range from **1** to **n+1**, where **n** equals the rank of **source**.

 - **ncopies**